ericosmic/zombie_vs_human/README.md

 # Zombie_vs_Human
 When you watch a zombie movie, have you ever doubt about whether zombie will totally die due to starve, espcially survival human population decline with time.
 This curious derive this project, I consider as many factors as I can in a zombie apocalypse.
 So you can change parameter like: zombie-init-num,  health-human-init-population,  zombie-virus-infection-rate,  zombie-virus-gen-mutation-rate etc for different scence.
-So finally,  we can get a different result with classic zombie movie, for most situations, zombie will be cleared and samll group human survival , whcih most zombie actually die for hungry.
 Of course, I have clear some base set in my simulation,
 1 there no any zombie-virus-cure be developed ever.
 2 zombie will died if they dont eat human for a long time(this number can be set for youself).